-The study was conducted in Bishnupur district in Manipur and Sepahijala district in Tripura.
-These districts were selected purposively, as these districts had more prospects in cucumber cultivation with the highest area.
+Bishnupur district in Manipur and Sepahijala district in Tripura were selected purposively, as these districts had more prospects in cucumber cultivation with the highest area.
 Two blocks i.e., Charilam RD Block in the Sepahijala district of Tripura and Bishnupur RD Block in the Bishnupur district of Manipur were selected based on the concentration of cucumber farmers.
 A total of four villages were selected purposively from two blocks of which two villages were taken from Bishnupur block viz, the Kwasiphai village, the Nachou, and the other two villages viz, the Chesrimai, the Uttar Charilam were taken from Charilam block based on the number of cucumber growers.
 A sample of 80 respondents was selected using the Simple Random sampling technique.

 Production function of cucumber: